 This is the chance for you to start fresh on a clean slate and have a website design that sets your site up for better discoverability.

-If there are areas of your old site that were working well, a reputable website designer would maintain these on the new website development
+If there are areas of your old site that are working well, a reputable website designer would maintain these on the new website development

-Any broken links from the previous website would be fixed, a new XML sitemap would be submitted to Google and headers would be reworked, if required.
+Any broken links from the previous website would be fixed, a new XML sitemap would be submitted to Google and headers and text would be reworked, if required.

-The work that is done on your website to keep it search engine friendly includes adding original content in the form of blogs; ensuring there is no duplicate content; and ensuring your website complies with any new SEO requirements.
+The work that is done on your website to keep it search engine friendly includes adding original content in the form of blogs; ensuring there is no duplicate content, and ensuring your website complies with any new SEO requirements.

 Moreover, a new CMS platform such as WordPress will enable you to include useful SEO plugins such as Yoast that can help you to ensure your content is both readable and search engine friendly.

+One of the benefits of revamping your website is better security.
 Installing an SSL certificate during the website redesign process will not only improve the security of your new website, but it will also create credibility and trust with your users.